Pumpkin tagliatelle with flower pesto and without eggs.

 Storage

-Zucchini flower pesto keeps up to 3 days in the refrigerator stored in glass jars.
+The zucchini flower pesto can be kept in the refrigerator for up to 3 days in glass jars.

 And in the freezer for up to 6 months